bonbon123123/generating_point_maps/README.md

-To use type "python main.py" in console
+To use type "python main.py" in the console

-i window that will pop up pres left mouse button to start generating maps
+i window that will pop up press the left mouse button to start generating maps